freejacque/frontend-dev-eval/README.md

 ## Estimated time
 1-2 hours (if you're familiar with the skills)

 3-4 hours (if you have to look stuff up)

+## Prerequisites

+Node, git, and a github account

 ## Task Summary:
 Clone and modify this React app to meet each of the 4 challenges described within.